smcavoy/community.general/tests/integration/targets/lxd_storage_volume/README.md

 ## Notes

 - Tests use the snap socket path by default (`unix:/var/snap/lxd/common/lxd/unix.socket`)
-- Tests create temporary resources prefixed with `test-`
+- Tests create temporary resources prefixed with `test-` or `integration-test-`
 - All test resources are cleaned up after successful test runs
 - Tests require root/sudo access to interact with LXD
+- Migration tests only run when LXD is configured as a cluster with 2+ nodes
+- Migration tests are automatically skipped on non-clustered LXD installations